Rick May: Death and tributes

 May suffered a stroke in February 2020, and was moved to a nursing home for rehabilitation.
-On April 8, 2020, it was reported that May had died from complications related to COVID-19 at Swedish Medical Center in Seattle.
+May died from COVID-19 complications at Swedish Medical Center in Seattle on April 5, 2020.
+He was inurned in the columbarium at Tahoma National Cemetery in Kent on June 12, 2020.

-On May 1, 2020, Valve released an update to Team Fortress 2 adding a tribute to May's voice work as the Soldier in the form of a new main menu theme titled "Saluting The Fallen" (a rendition of "Taps"), and locking the character image in the main menu to Soldier.
+On May 1, 2020, Valve released an update to Team Fortress 2 adding a tribute to May's voice work as the Soldier in the form of a new main menu theme titled "Saluting The Fallen," a rendition of "Taps", and locking the character image in the main menu to Soldier.
 The update also added statues of the Soldier saluting to most of the official in-game maps.
 These statues all featured a commemorative plaque dedicated to May, and remained in maps until June 1.
-The statues reappeared in the same locations on April 12, 2021, and 2022.
+The statues reappear annually, on the anniversary of May's death.
 The statues emit a number of pre-selected voice lines from the Soldier when approached.
 On August 21, 2020, a permanent tribute memorial was placed, in the form of a Soldier statue, and heads on the fence in front of the statue of the Soldier, in the map "Granary", which is the setting of the Team Fortress 2 video "Meet the Soldier".

-Acting credits
+Many players in the community paid tribute to May's death in-game, where taunts and voice lines were played commemorating him.
+On most servers, a truce was called for both sides to pay tribute to the actor, and 21-gun salutes were fired on the map 2Fort.
+Additionally, numerous animated shorts in Source Filmmaker were created and uploaded by the Team Fortress 2 community in honor of May.
+On December 20, 2024, Valve released a new Team Fortress 2 comic dedicated to May.